thenativeweb/buntstift/README.md

 var buntstift = require('buntstift');
 ```

-To write messages to the console use the `success` and `fail` functions to show that your application has succeeded or failed.
+To write messages to the console use the `success` and `error` functions to show that your application has succeeded or failed.
 If you want to provide additional information, use the `info` and `verbose` functions.
 In case of any warnings, use the `warn` function.

 ```javascript
 buntstift.info('Updating...')
 buntstift.success('Done.');
 ```

-*Please note that `fail` and `warn` write messages to the standard error stream, all other functions write them to the standard output stream.*
+*Please note that `error` and `warn` write messages to the standard error stream, all other functions write them to the standard output stream.*

 ### Formatting messages